patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 # Development Note
 End-to-end fullstack data project practice.
+The project is in development...

 Prerequisite:
 - docker installed
 - postgresql installed (just in case)
 - `requirements.txt` not yet uploaded (waiting for the next process of writing DAGs)
+- get a credentials file from kaggle and activate the token

 Tools:
 - Postgres Database in Docker